-Anyone who is aware of or believes they have witnessed or have been subjected to hazing should immediately report the behavior to Campus Safety & Security.
-For Campus Safety & Security contact information for each campus, please consult the JWU Directory.
+Anyone who is aware of or believes they have witnessed or have been subjected to hazing should immediately report the behavior to Campus Safety & Security and/or local law enforcement.
+Contact Campus Safety & Security on your campus (Providence: 401-598-1103; Charlotte: 980-598-1900).